The york clinic

 What sets us apart from other menopause care providers?

-We support women through all stages of the menopause transition; perimenopause, menopause and postmenopause.
-We can also manage menopausal symptoms during and after cancer treatment, surgical and medical menopause, as well as early menopause from primary ovarian insufficiency- POI.
+We support women through the full menopause transition, including perimenopause, menopause, and post-menopause.
+Our expertise also includes managing menopausal symptoms during and after cancer treatment, as well as surgical and medical menopause.
+We provide specialist care for early menopause, including primary ovarian insufficiency (POI).

 Who we treat